jiakunw/Selenium-Research/front-end/webdriver/readme.md

 # PaymentTest.py
-The test takes in 3 arguments login_username, password, and payee_username -login_username is the username that will be used to login into the ZUZ website -password is the password associated with the login_username account -payee_username is the username of the account that you want to test sending money to
+The test takes in 3 arguments login_username, password, and payee_username -login_username is the username that will be used to login -password is the password associated with the login_username account -payee_username is the username of the account that you want to send the payment to

+This will test sending a payment from one user to another

 # DuplicateUserTest.py
 This test takes in 1 argument username
 -username is the username that will be verified is already being used by another account

+This will verify that a taken username can not be used for a new account

 # LoginTest.py
 This test takes in 2 arguments username and password -username is the username that will be used to login -password is the password associated with the username account

+This will test logging into a user account

 # NewUserTest.py
 This test takes in 6 arguments